 The lost stock certificate bond is fairly easy to obtain—all we need is a completed application.
 Most transfer agents charge 3% or more for this type of bond.
 Get your quote form Surety1 and save money.
 The bond amount is based on the value of the securities on the day the transfer agent issued the stop transfer.

 The bonds are usually open penalty.
 This means the amount of the bond would automatically increase if the value of the stock increased.
-The premium will be based on the value of the stock at the time the bond is purchased.
+The premium will be based on the value of the stock at the time the stop notice is issued by the transfer agent.
 The premium is due one time only, at the time of issuance (there is no renewal required).
 You can apply for this bond using our easy to use, online application .
 An agent will be in touch within a few hours (during normal business hours) with a quote or questions from our underwriters.
 Surety1 has been providing lost instrument bonds since 2003 and is rated A+ by the BBB.